fmhy/bot/README.md

 ## Usage

-> [!NOTE]
-> [`mise`](https://github.com/jdx/mise) is recommended for managing tools and dependencies like Python.
-After installation, you will need to trust this repository with `mise trust`.
-1. You will need Python 3.10 or anything new, so install that.
+1. You will need [`rye`](https://rye-up.com) to install dependencies and manage a virtualenv.
-2. Install dependencies with `pip install -r requirements.txt`
+2. Install dependencies with `rye sync`.
-3. Fill the config details
+3. Fill the config details in `.env`.
-4. Run a production ready mongodb server.
+4. Run a production ready mongodb server, then start the bot with `rye run bot`.

 ## Development